This page has been created to provide information for the Services and Community Issues Review within the North Westside Fire Protection District.

 Ministry staff will follow up with the Regional District on the terms and conditions of the review.
 The Regional Board is expected to consider a proposed Terms of Reference to guide the review at a future meeting anticipated for late March.

-Minister Peter Fassbender and staff have indicated to the Board that his office would consider a small-scale governance review with a focus on local decision making and input into Regional services within the study area.
+Minister Peter Fassbender and staff have indicated to the Board that his office would consider a small-scale governance review with a focus on local decision making and input into Regional services within the review area.

-The Regional Board authorized staff to proceed with the funding request for the proposed study in response to a request from the North Westside Communities Association for a governance study, based on a presentation made to the Board in August 2016 indicating areas of resident dissatisfaction with the Regional District and some of its services.
+The Regional Board authorized staff to proceed with the funding request for the proposed review in response to a request from the North Westside Communities Association for a governance study, based on a presentation made to the Board in August 2016 indicating areas of resident dissatisfaction with the Regional District and some of its services.

 Background Information Links